Local types of $(\Gamma,G)$-bundles and parahoric group schemes: Introduction

-This can be viewed as an extension of \cite[Theorem 2.3.1]{balaji.seshadri:2015:moduli}, where the authors assumed $\sigma$ to act by conjugation only.
-Here instead, $\sigma$ will be of the form $\Ad_t\circ \tau$, so that a wider class of automorphisms is considered.
-In fact, by \cref{cor:parahoric}, we can take almost all finite order automorphisms.
-Moreover, we work over more general fields $k$, while \cite{balaji.seshadri:2015:moduli} considers only the case $k=\CC$.
-In \cref{rmk:adjoint} we note that the above result remains true if $r=2$ (resp. $r=3$) and $G$ is adjoint of type $A_{2\ell}$, $E_6$ (resp. $D_4$).
+This can be viewed as an extension of \cite[Theorem 2.3.1]{balaji.seshadri:2015:moduli}, where the authors assumed $\tau$ is trivial.
+Here instead, $\sigma$ can be any finite order automorphism of $G$, see \cref{cor:parahoric}.
+Moreover, we work over a field $k$ of possibly positive characteristic, while \cite{balaji.seshadri:2015:moduli} considers only the case $k=\CC$.
+In \cref{rmk:adjoint} we also note that the above result remains true if $r=2$ (resp. $r=3$) and $G$ is adjoint of type $A_{2\ell}$, $E_6$ (resp. $D_4$).

-Another motivation for this result, is the analogous isomorphism that holds at the level of Lie algebras \cite[Chapter 8]{kac:1990:infinite}.

-The principal consequence of \cref{thm:parahoricfromcoverings} is that the study of parahoric Bruhat--Tits group can be translated into the analysis of $(\Gamma,G)$-bundles.
-We first of all show that every $(\Gamma,G)$-bundle on $\Ct$, is uniquely determined by its isomorphism class at the ramification points of the covering $\Ct \to C$, which we call here its \textit{local type} (as in \cite{balaji.seshadri:2015:moduli} and \cite{damiolini:2021:equivariant}).
-This is similarly done in \cite{hong.kumar:2022}, and it relies on the fact that the restriction of every $(\Gamma,G)$-bundle to the complement of the ramification locus is trivial by combining results of \cite{damiolini:2021:equivariant} and \cite{heinloth:2010:uniformization}.
+The key step towards proving this result is \cref{thm:local}, where we show that indeed the group scheme ${\Res}_{\Oc_m/\Oc}\left(G_{\Oc_m}\right)^\sigma$ is a parahoric groups scheme $\Gc_\theta$ for an appropriate $\theta$ which we can determine explicitly using \cref{thm:H1tauG}.
+This heavily relies on \cref{prop:kacgroup}, which can be seen as the group theoretic counterpart of the analogous isomorphism that holds at the level of affine Lie algebras \cite[Theorem 8.5]{kac:1990:infinite}.
+This perspective will also be the underlying point of view of \cref{appendix} and in particular of \cref{thm:clas}.